Tylous/Limelighter/README.md

-# Limelighter
+# LimeLighter

-A tool that creates a spoof code signing certificates and sign binaries and DLL files to help evade EDR products and avoid MSS and SoCs.
-LimeLighter can also use valid code signing certificates to sign files on Linux or OSX.
-This eliminates the need for a Windows VM and SDK library to sign valid code, allowing for easy on the fly code signing.

-Limelighter can use a fully qualified domain name such as `acme.com` or simply `acme corp llc` (please note if your using spaces you will need to encapsulate them with "".
+A tool which creates a spoof code signing certificates and sign binaries and DLL files to help evade EDR products and avoid MSS and sock scruitney.
+LimeLighter can also use valid code signing certificates to sign files.
+Limelighter can use a fully qualified domain name such as `acme.com`.

 ## Contributing
-Limelighter was developed in golang.
+LimeLighter was developed in golang.

-Make sure that the following are installed on your OS:
+Make sure that the following are installed on your OS

 ```
 openssl